 - Appenzell has a car-free town center, but make sure to park at one of the designated parking lots and get out for a stroll.
 You’ll enjoy the facades with colourful frescoes, the pretty alleys and the many boutiques.
 You can visit the Appenzell museum in the town house, or the town square where democratic assembly voting still takes place;

-- in St. Gallen, you should definitely visit the stunning UNESCO World Heritage site, consisting of the baroque cathedral and the impressive abbey library.
+- in St. Gallen, you should definitely visit the UNESCO World Heritage site, consisting of the baroque cathedral and the impressive abbey library.
 The old town center, the art museum and the ‘Peter and Paul’ wildlife park may interest you too.
-Furthermore, St. Gallen is starting point for the Voralpen-Express train ride;
+St. Gallen is also starting point for the Voralpen-Express train ride;

 - at a 25-minute ride from St. Gallen you’ll find the Maestrani chocolate factory in Flawil;